Public utility building: Decorative cloak

-After the Industrial Revolution, cities in the industrialized countries required to construct and maintain infrastructure facilities to support city growths.
-Modern water industry was one of the early types of city infrastructure that was born in the early 19th century out of that necessity.
-There were three types of structures that were unique to the water industry: pumping stations (including water and wastewater), water towers, and dams.
+After the Industrial Revolution, cities in industrialized countries were required to construct and maintain infrastructure facilities to support city growth.
+The modern water industry was one of the early types of city infrastructure, born in the early 19th century out of that necessity.
+Three types of structures were unique to the water industry: pumping stations (including water and wastewater), water towers, and dams.
 In particular, the pumping stations that housed large steam engines in the 19th and early 20th centuries were built intentionally to be symbolic.
-The building architectures were to communicate a message to the public of safety and reliability, and express their functions.
-Building designs inherited from beam engine buildings required strong rigid walls and raised floor to support the engines, large arched and multi-story windows to let the light in without compromising wall strength, and roof ventilation such as decorative dormers.
-These functional features formed the principal of "waterworks style."
+The building architectures were to communicate a message to the public of safety and reliability and express their functions.
+Building designs inherited from beam engine buildings required strong, rigid walls and a raised floor to support the engines, large arched, multi-story windows to let light in without compromising wall strength, and roof ventilation such as decorative dormers.
+These functional features formed the principle of "waterworks style."
 An example of simple waterworks architectural style is Springhead Pumping Station.
-More elaborated designs were also used to communicate sacred atmosphere to highlight the importance of critical tasks of the facilities such as in sewage pumping stations.
+More elaborate designs were also used to communicate a sacred atmosphere and highlight the importance of critical tasks of the facilities such as in sewage pumping stations.
 An example is Abbey Mills Pumping Station that employed baroque eclecticism in its design.

 The city infrastructure buildings in this period were more communicative and expressive with their own designs without having to conceal their locations from the public.
 However, the internal machinery is not exposed to the view from public streets as the buildings provide a decorative "cloak" function.
 Other examples are Radialsystem (Berlin, Germany sewage pumping station), Kempton Park engine house, Chestnut Hill Waterworks in Massachusetts, United States, Spotswood Pumping Station in Melbourne, Australia, Palacio de Aguas Corrientes in Buenos Aires, Argentina, Sewage Plant in Bubeneč, in Prague, Czech Republic, and R. C. Harris Water Treatment Plant in Toronto, Canada.
 These buildings are considered to be part of the world heritage in the water industry.

 Other types of infrastructure facilities had their unique architectural expressions as well.
 Those include gas supply, electrical supply and communication buildings.
-An example for electrical substations is seen in a 1931 Commonwealth Edison substation at 115 North Dearborn Street in Chicago.
+An example of electrical substations is seen in a 1931 Commonwealth Edison substation at 115 North Dearborn Street in Chicago.
 The building completely encloses the equipment but the facade is decorated with a basrelief in Art Deco style.
 In New York City, many substations built in the 1920s and 1930s to power its subway system incorporated Art Deco ornamental features.
-These included diamond patterned brickwork, zigzag motifs, limestone carving of Art Deco lettering, and other incised relief designs.
+These included diamond-patterned brickwork, zigzag motifs, limestone carving of Art Deco lettering, and other incised relief designs.